eligugliotta/tarc/README.md

 ### *Overview of TArC*

+TArC is a snapshot of the Arabish use in different contexts of the web, during a period of ten years, until 2020.

 TArC texts have been automatically extracted from social media for an ammount of 43 302 tokens.
 Each text has been extracted together with the user's **metadata** when publically shared.
 The metadata consists in:
 * **City of provenience**
 * **Age range**: [0-25],[25-35],[35-50],[50-70]
 * **Gender**: M/F

-The Tunisian Arabish texts of TArC have been provided of various annotation levels semi-automatically produced by a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):
+The Tunisian Arabish texts of TArC have been provided with various annotation levels semi-automatically produced by a [Multi-Task Sequence Prediction System](https://gricad-gitlab.univ-grenoble-alpes.fr/dinarelm/tarc-multi-task-system):

 * Token classification into *arabizi*, *foreign* and *emotag*.
 * Encoding in Arabic Script of the tokens classified as *arabizi* (following the CODA convention [[4]](#4)).